|

 Q: Do You Need a Lawyer to Get a Divorce in North Carolina?

-Going through a divorce can create concerns about finances.
-Working with an experienced attorney can ensure that your rights are protected throughout the divorce process.
-By working with the right law firm, any fees you pay will be used to protect your lawful claims to property and assets, along with your parental rights.
+A divorce can be incredibly financially stressful.
+While this may make some individuals worry about the cost of hiring a divorce lawyer, a lawyer can often protect your finances.
+Working with an experienced attorney can protect your rights throughout the divorce process.
+The right law firm makes certain that any fees you pay are used to protect your lawful claims to property and assets, along with your parental rights.